 Theory work on the principles of DC and AC electricity that are fundamental to the HVAC area.
-These include: Ohm's law, series circuits, parallel circuits, meters, wire gauges, magnetism, AC generation, AC calculations and basic electric motor principles.
-Corequisite: HVAC110M.
+These include: Ohm's law, series circuits, parallel circuits, meters, wire gauges, magnetism, AC generation, AC calculations, and basic electric motor principles.
+Students must be simultaneously enrolled in HVAC110M.
+It is recommended that students have successfully completed or are simultaneously enrolled in HVAC101M.